 DIY Microwaveable Beanbag

-It was inevitable, this lovely mild autumn weather was bound to come to an end.
-And boy, did it come crashing to an end today.
-You’re going to need to keep yourself warm so instead of buying another hot water bottle or a boring beanbag, get a little crafty this weekend and make your own personalised beanbag.
+You’re going to need to keep yourself warm in the cold winter, so instead of buying another hot water bottle or a boring beanbag, get a little crafty this weekend and make your own personalised DIY microwaveable beanbag.

 What you’ll need: